 If your goal is to improve or repair your home, you may want to consider a home equity loan or a HELOC in comparison with taking out a personal loan.

-With a HELOC, your interest rate may be lower than a personal loan, but it will likely be variable.
-This can make budgeting more challenging.
+With a HELOC, your interest rate may be lower than with a personal loan, but it will likely be variable.

-With a personal loan, you have to stipulate upfront how much money you need and the lender disperses it all at once.
+With a personal loan, you have to stipulate up front how much money you need, and the lender disperses it all at once.

-With a HELOC, you get approved for a certain amount, but only withdraw what you need as you need it.
+With a HELOC, you get approved for a certain amount but only withdraw what you need as you need it.
 This could prevent you from overborrowing.

-Most importantly, while personal loans are generally unsecured, a HELOC uses your home as collateral.
 Defaulting on a personal loan will likely result in collection efforts.
 Defaulting on a HELOC could result in foreclosure.

 How to Get a Personal Loan